KGB33/hmm/README.md

 after the git context.
 Useful when working with git worktrees.

-By default, the session will be named `<REPO>-<BRANCH>`, but either can be overriden using the relivant flags.
+By default, the session will be named `<REPO>-<BRANCH>`, but either can be overridden using the relevant flags.
 Importantly, the repo name is generated from the directory name on disk, not the remote name.